Canine Health Conditions

 Neuromuscular Disease

-The nervous system is generally divided into two parts; the Central Nervous System consisting of the brain and spinal cord, and the Peripheral Nervous System which consists of all the nerves throughout the rest of the body.
+The nervous system is generally divided into two parts: the Central Nervous System, comprising the brain and spinal cord, and the Peripheral Nervous System, which contains all nerves outside the brain and spinal cord.
 The two systems work together to provide all the body’s functions.

-There are several diseases which can affect either or both systems and accurate diagnosis is essential.
-The prognosis depends on the type of disease and rehabilitation therapies such as physical and hydrotherapy are used to maintain and increase bodily functions.
+Several diseases can affect either or both systems, and an accurate diagnosis is essential.
+The prognosis depends on the type of disease, and rehabilitation therapies are used to manage these.

 Canine Physical Health Therapy